This is what it looks like when you have a pair of gorgeous kids, water bowls, and super excited musicians...

 It's fascinating to observe the multitude of possibilities with sounds you can create by using day to day objects (in this case water, bowls, and sticks!), as well as the joy that can come from a tactile relationship with creating such sounds.

-I guess what we classify as mundane inconsequential sounds or noise is not that far removed from actual music we choose to hear on Spotify or at a concert hall.
-Perhaps the only difference is that some sort of order has been placed on these sounds, and a platform has been ascribed for them to be heard.
+Perhaps what we classify as mundane sounds or noise is not so far removed from actual music that we choose to hear on Spotify or at a concert hall.
+Maybe the only difference is the control and order we’ve placed on them, and the platform on which they’re presented.